Research & Insight

 Brad L. Peterson, Partner, Mayer Brown LLP

-If you are an outsourcing customer, an outsourcing agreement is like a three-legged stool.
-Its value depends on what you agree to buy, what you agree to pay and the terms of the contract.
-Although the agreement and the other contract terms are often extensive, outsourcing customers often underestimate, or even overlook, the value in …
+If you are an outsourcing customer, outsourcing contracts are like a three-legged stool.
+Their value depends on what you agree to buy, what you agree to pay and the terms.
+Although the agreement and the other contract terms are often extensive, outsourcing customers often underestimate, or even overlook, the value in contract terms.
+Why Focus …

 Outsourcing Center, Kathleen Goolsby, Senior Writer